Miley Cyrus' Lip Sync Battle With Jimmy Fallon Is Exhausting Just To Watch

 Fallon, meanwhile, turned to some puppets for help.

-The pair gave Julia Michaels’ “Issues,” “Feel It Still” by Portugal.
-The Man, “Violet” by Hole and Talking Heads’ “Once in a Lifetime” the lip sync treatment.
+The pair gave Julia Michaels’ “Issues,” Portugal.
+The Man’s “Feel It Still,” “Violet” by Hole and Talking Heads’ “Once in a Lifetime” the lip sync treatment.

 In the end, there was really only one winner.